pekarskyi/ip-get-logger/README.md

 If you have any questions, suggestions, found bugs, or discovered new malicious requests, please report them on GitHub in the [Issues section](https://github.com/pekarskyi/ip-get-logger/issues).

 ## Changelog

+1.2.1 - 31.03.2025:
+- Added device type detection (Desktop, Mobile, Tablet, Bot)
+- Added geolocation to identify the country of origin for requests
+- Added country filter in the logs page
+- Improved matching of patterns containing HTML tags
+- Enhanced email notifications with device and country information
+- Fixed various bugs and improved pattern matching

 1.2.0 - 31.03.2025:
 - Added pagination for patterns list